Up to 35% Off Raised Beds

 Christmas palms are a little larger than others on our list, with heights of up to 25 feet and an 8-foot spread.
 Many gardeners will plant the Christmas palm in groups of two or four because grouping allows their trunk to grow in a soft curve.

-Although Christmas palms will grow in partial shade, they prefer full sun.
+Although these small palm trees will grow in partial shade, they prefer full sun.
 These self-cleaning palms will drop their spent leaves independently, reducing the need to prune.
 Despite their low maintenance, they are the most susceptible to lethal yellowing, which is thought to mimic a primitive virus.

 Dwarf Sugar Palm